Protecting Savers, Modernising Financial Fairness

 Why now?

-OECD projections show France’s replacement rate falling.
-At the same time, over €1.9 trillion in long-term savings remains trapped in legacy structures.
+OECD projections confirm that France’s replacement rate is set to decline, while nearly €2 trillion of long-term household savings remains locked in legacy structures.

 • Pension ages are rising; replacement rates are falling